mapteb/blackboard-pattern-using-spring-boot/README.md

 ## README

 This project implements the [Blackboard Design Pattern](https://en.wikipedia.org/wiki/Blackboard_(design_pattern)) using Spring Boot.
 A fictitious autonav scenario is considered in this POC project.
-The BlackBoard receives data from multiple vehicle sensors and is required to react based on the actions performed by the KnowledgeSources on the BlackBoardObjects.
+The BlackBoard receives data from multiple vehicle sensors and is required to react based on the actions performed by the KnowledgeSources (AI Agents) on the BlackBoardObjects.

 ### Blackboard Components